-Place the brisket on a cutting board to rest then slice thinly against the grain and serve.
+- Place the brisket on a cutting board to rest.

-Expert Tips
+Tips

-- Marinate for at least 3 hours up to 24 hours for maximum flavor
+- Marinate for at least 3 hours up to 24 hours for maximum flavor.

-- Allow the brisket to rest, when it's done to retain its juices
+- Allow the brisket to rest to retain its juices when it's done.

 FAQs

-The oven temperature and weight of the brisket will ultimately determine the appropriate time needed for braising.
-Braising a 3 pound brisket at 330 degrees for 3 hours will result in the most delicious and tender beef brisket.
+The oven temperature and size of the brisket will ultimately determine the appropriate time needed for braising.
+Braising a 3-pound brisket at 330 degrees for 3 hours will result in the most delicious and tender beef brisket.
+When braising, I would say between 1 to 1.5 hours per pound of brisket.
+This is the sweet spot.

-Serve with Herb Garlic Mashed Potatoes, rice, or Oven Roasted Potatoes.
+Serve with Herb Garlic Mashed Potatoes, saffron yellow rice, or Oven Roasted Potatoes.
 The possibilities are endless.
-Brisket is also great with Crispy Oven Roasted Broccolini, a crisp green salad like this Vegetable Salad, or this Fresh Spring Mix Salad Roasted Beets, Stir Fry Kale, Swiss Chard, or collard greens would be great side dishes as well.
+Brisket is also great with Crispy Oven Roasted Broccolini, a crisp green salad, or this Easy Peach Arugula Salad.

 Storing and Freezing